Where in the U.S.A. Is Carmen Sandiego? (1986 video game)

 Where in the U.S.A.
-Is Carmen Sandiego? is a video game that was released by Broderbund in 1986 and is part of the Carmen Sandiego series.
+Is Carmen Sandiego? is an educational video game released by Broderbund in 1986 and is part of the Carmen Sandiego series.
 The game is a sequel to 1985's Where in the World Is Carmen Sandiego?.
 A deluxe version with updated graphics and interface was released in 1992 and a remade version was released in 1996.
-The goal of the game is to track Carmen Sandiego's henchmen across the United States, arrest them, and ultimately arrest Carmen Sandiego.
+The goal of the game is to track Carmen Sandiego's henchmen across the United States, arrest them, and ultimately arrest Carmen herself.
 The game received generally positive reviews but some critics compared it unfavorably with its predecessor game, which had a global perspective.

 Development

 Where in the U.S.A.
 Is Carmen Sandiego?, which focuses on United States geography, was produced as a sequel to Where in the World Is Carmen Sandiego? due to the success of the previous game.
 It became the second entry in the Carmen Sandiego franchise and would be followed by Where in Europe Is Carmen Sandiego? in 1988.
 Carmen Sandiego co-developer Doug Carlston followed a design philosophy that avoided explicit education.
 He wanted the game to feel like an explorational detective mystery that surreptitiously educated players on facts and figures while they chased and tried to capture Carmen, preventing the young audience from dismissing the game as boring or insincere.

 A "VGA enhanced version" edition of the game was released in 1989.
 A "Deluxe" expansion pack version was released in 1992, on hybrid Windows/Macintosh in 1994, and on Macintosh in 1996.
 The deluxe extended edition, an "upgrade" of the 1985 version, was released on CD-ROM for DOS and Macintosh in 1992, and a version for Microsoft Windows was released in 1994.
 The deluxe version of the game featured additional animation and a reworked interface from the 1985 version.

 A rebooted version of the game was released in 1996; this version featured Lynne Thigpen in the role of The Chief, which she originated in the 1991–1996 televised game show Where in the World Is Carmen Sandiego?.
 There was also a board game adaption created by University Games titled Where in the USA is Carmen Sandiego?
 The Geography Mystery Game.
 The Carmen Sandiego franchise that began with World and U.S.A. continued into the 21st century; the latest video game entry is the 2015 title Carmen Sandiego Returns, and the fourth television series (after World, Earth, and Time) premiered on Netflix in 2019.